Phillip Hazel

-Phillip "Phil" Hazel (born 3 January 1956 in Napier, New Zealand) is a New Zealand former professional darts player.
+Phillip Hazel (born 3 January 1956 in Napier, New Zealand) is a New Zealand former professional darts player.

 Career

 Hazel reached the final of the Viva Las Vegas NZ tournament, losing to Simon Whitlock.
 Despite the loss, Hazel was invited to attempt to qualify for the Las Vegas Desert Classic.
 After losing his first match in the first qualifier, Hazel defeated the likes of Jason Clark, Mark Stephenson and Barrie Bates to qualify.
 He lost in the first round to James Wade the world number two, but produced a brave battle.
 He then won the New Zealand National Championships in earned qualification for the 2010 PDC World Darts Championship.